vlaksi/JSZD-Proj/README.md

 ## Activate env

-  If you are on Windows (if you are on Mac, try bin instead of the Scripts), activate (with powershell) env with
+  If you are on Windows, activate (with powershell) env with
   ```
   .\<nameOfEnv>\Scripts\activate
   ```